pyscajor/WreckAndRescueAtGunwalloe/3D-model-descriptions.md

 [View this model on Sketchfab](https://sketchfab.com/3d-models/dyewood-billet-from-the-wreck-of-the-president-b360861dbe214bfd8675f6cca6cb5f06)

 Divers found this ‘billet’ or regular length of timber at the site where the East Indiaman, the *President*, was wrecked in 1684.
-It’s been identified it as a type of hardwood, known as sanderswood, sandalwood, or dyewood, from south east Asia.
+It’s been identified as a type of hardwood, known as sanderswood, sandalwood, or dyewood, from south east Asia.

 Dyewood was a valuable, frequently traded commodity, and this piece will have been part of the cargo of the ship, along with spices, and even diamonds.
 When boiled, dyewood produced a rich red dye, used to colour cloth (information at [Shipwreck Treasure Museum](https://shipwreckcharlestown.co.uk), Charlestown.)